ArchitectsJ. MAYER H. Architects

 ClientVermoegen und Bau, Baden-Wuerttemberg, Amt Karlsruhe

-From the architect.
+Text description provided by the architects.
 A new canteen for the Technical College, Teacher Training College and the State Academy for Fine Art has been completed north of the Moltkestrasse.
 This new address will form an attractive new centre for the campus where the disciplines can meet, eat and exchange ideas.

 The canteen's location in the Moltkestrasse in the transitional zone between the built up campus to the south and the natural open space of the Hartwald Forest to the north.
 This is a spot where the character of the campus area is particularly clear.
 The orientation of the building, with its generously glazed facades, is toward the urban life of the campus, from where the diners arrive.